SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-excel.md

 1. Find the column containing the first and last names of the contacts, click the **(No Selection)** column title and select **Contact: First name** and **Contact: Last name**.
 If there is a single column containing both first and last names, select **Contact: Full name**.

 1. Select the SuperOffice fields for the rest of the columns in the table.
-You do not need to do this for the columns you do not want to import.
+Skip the columns you do not want to import.

 1. [!include[Configure import settings](includes/configure-import-settings.md)]